My main interest is the study of copulatory traits and the selective forces that shape their

-Genitalia are often the battleground of warfare between the sexes
+Genitalia are often the battleground of warfare between the sexes, and they are wildly diverse structures!

 Female mallards have twisted vaginas that make intromission by unwanted males difficult.
 The male penis spirals in a counterclockwise direction while the female spirals in a clockwise direction

 Genitalia are some of the most diverse structures in nature, and this diversity goes beyond what is needed for simple transfer of male gametes into the female.
 Because genitalia are structures that interact directly during copulation, coevolution between males and females is likely.
 Male genitalia can evolve through selection for males to either seduce females, outcompete rival males who also copulate with the female, or to directly counteract female interests bypassing her choice or directly harming her to increase male success.
 Females of course evolve genital features that allow them to prevent such male imposed costs.
 I have discovered that ducks are a great example of this arms race, and this discovery has had an important effect on understanding the role of sexual conflict in evolution.
 Males have evolved explosive penis eversion that allows them to inseminate females quickly despite their resistance, females have evolved convoluted genitalia that prevent males from everting their whole penis in the female oviduct, and species with different levels of male coercion have different genital morphology: from simple genitalia when no coercion takes place, to very convoluted when coercion is common.
 In other groups, females can evolve to detect subtle differences between males, and to manage sperm from preferred males.
 In my lab we study vertebrates: Ducks, Bats (in collaboration with Dr. Teri Orr, a prior postdoctoral fellow in my lab), dolphins (in collaboration with Dr. Dara Orbach), and more recently sharks and alpacas.
 My latest project is on the evolution of snake genitalia, thanks to an NSF grant.
-We are developing methods to study male and female morphology in 3D, and have already published a few papers.
-My new post-doc Dr. Rachel Keeffe is hard at work collecting and analyzing data!
+We are developing methods to study male and female morphology in 3D.
+My previous post-doc Dr. Rachel Keeffe, and I are still collecting and analyzing data!

 Great tinamou may not be very attractive, but their breeding biology is fascinating.